CPU

 AC Test

-The two AC line monitor chips act as opto-isloators.
-The presence of an AC voltage potential relative to ground on either L1 or L2 will result in a state change from High to Low appearing on PD3 and PD4 of the CPU.
+Two AC line monitor channels on an opto-isolators run through diodes and resistors detect AC power on the line to ground.
+On the v6 and newer hardware one channel is used for Continuous Ground Monitoring from the input AC power.
+The second channel is on the switched side of the relay used for stuck relay detection.
+The presence of an AC voltage potential relative to ground on either channel will result in a state change from High to Low appearing on PD3 and PD4 of the CPU.
 Since the test pins are downstream of the relay, there should be no voltage present (pin state HIGH) the relay is open.
 This is how the stuck-relay test is accomplished.
-Automatic selection between L1 and L2 is accomplished by observing the state while the relay is closed.
-L1 will have a LOW state on only one line, L2 will have LOW state on both.
-A lack of voltage preasent on both while the relay is closed is a ground test failure.
+A lack of voltage on the input channel will result in a ground test failure.

 Relay control